Darrell Issa, Judicial Watch challenge Newsom's vote-by-mail order

 NEWSOM ORDER SENDING MAIL-IN BALLOTS TO ALL CALIFORNIA VOTERS SPARKS CONCERNS

-Nevada and Michigan are among several states planning to increase mail-in voting for the November election and Trump has threatened to cut the states' funding.
+Nevada and Michigan are among several states planning to increase mail-in voting for the November election.
+Trump has threatened to cut the states' funding.

-California Secretary of State Alex Padilla called the lawsuit “immoral” and “un-American, according to Politico.
+California Secretary of State Alex Padilla called the lawsuit “immoral” and “un-American," according to Politico.

 “Exploiting the COVID-19 pandemic to justify voter suppression is despicable, even for Judicial Watch’s pathetically low standards," he said in a statement.